ethereum-optimism/superchain-ops/README.md

 Just is a command runner, which is similar to `make`.

-1. From the command prompt run:
+1. From the command prompt run either:
-  `cargo install just`
+  `cargo install just` or `brew install just`
 1. Verify the installation by typing `just --version`
 1. You should see the version number printed.
-This repo has been tested with version `1.24.0`.
+This repo has been tested with version `1.28.0`.

 ### Cloning the superchain-ops repo